chubbymaggie/fast/README.md

 # `fast` -- Flat Abstract Syntax Trees

-Usually abstract syntax trees (ASTs) are considered as hierarchical, recursive structures for representing source code.
-Parsing code into ASTs, however, typically requires a full traversal of such trees.
+Abstract syntax trees (ASTs) are hierarchical, recursive structures for representing source code.
+Parsing them typically requires a full traversal of the code.

-Can we think differently?
+But, can we think differently?

-Instead of parsing the code structures, why cannot they be loaded into the memory before any further analysis?
+Instead of parsing code structures, why cannot we load them before any further analysis?

-This project adopts flatbuffers, a more efficient binary structure to represent the ASTs, and demonstates its wide applicability to various software development tasks.
+This project adopts flatbuffers, a one diemnsional array to represent the ASTs as a binary file, and demonstates the improved efficiency and wide applicability to software development.

 [Once installed](doc/installation.md), [our tool](doc/options.md)
 [manipulates](doc/usage.md) [source code](doc/example.md) [10x